How to Install and Configure Ungoogled Chromium

 By default, Ungoogled Chromium enables its "No Search" feature.
 This added feature disables searching the web (via a "default search engine") by just typing your query into the address bar.

-While this is certainly a solid feature for increased privacy, some users might want search using a private search engine from their address bars.
+While this is certainly a solid feature for increased privacy, some users might want to search the web using a private search engine from their address bars.
 In other words, some users want similar functionality to vanilla Chromium or Google Chrome - minus the data collection, of course.

 Fortunately, Ungoogled Chromium does come with some choices for private search engines.
 Namely Searx and DuckDuckGo.
 You can add your own search engine too.
 If you need suggestions for private search engines, visit our Search Engines page .